MelonKony/millmint/site/factbook/state/law/constitution.md

 ### Article 13
 1. The Directory exercises collective executive authority over federal matters.
 2. Decisions of the Directory require majority agreement among Sorda.
-3. Persistent dissent from Directory consensus may trigger review by Regional Commonwealth Assemblies.
+3. A decision of the Directory may be subject to review by Regional Commonwealth Assemblies where persistent dissent is formally declared.

 ### Article 14
 After consulting the Commonwealth Cabinet, the Directory signs and ratifies treaties and international conventions.
 The Commonwealth Senate must be acquainted with treaties before ratification.